zhou-efr/zhou-efr/README.md

 <a href="https://github.com/zhou-efr/ContactBookSystem"><img src="https://raw.githubusercontent.com/zhou-efr/zhou-efr/3083184b4a6d53e13298abc3b6857522273220cb/files/projectsIcons/contactBookSystemShield.png" style="height: 28px"/></a> <br/>
 [link](https://github.com/zhou-efr/ContactBookSystem) - HTML - mySQL - PHP

-This is a **simple contact book** make for a school project, you can add, edit, delete and search contacts.
-According to the lab subject, each contact has a phone number, email and address.
-To access the contact book, you need to login with your username and password.
+This is a **simple contact book** for a school project.
+You can add, edit, delete and search contacts.
+According to the lab subject, each contact has a phone number, an email, and an address.
+You need to log in with your username and password to access the contact book.

 ### Tdt Website
 <a href="https://ambitious-dune-09528a410.1.azurestaticapps.net/"><img src="https://raw.githubusercontent.com/zhou-efr/zhou-efr/main/files/projectsIcons/shield_2.png" style="height: 28px"/></a> <br/>
 [frontend - link](https://github.com/zhou-efr/tavendutroll) - React - Tailwind CSS
 [backend - link](https://github.com/zhou-efr/taverndutrollapi) - Express - ASP.NET - azure

-Also an easy one but you know, some time we need to go easy with life.
+Also an easy one but you know, sometimes we need to go easy with life.

-Nevertheless it offered me **quite a challenge**, to begin with, I had to write the API two times...
-First, I wrote it in **[expressJs](https://expressjs.com/fr/)** with [Sequelize](https://sequelize.org/) then [Tedious](https://tediousjs.github.io/tedious/) due to a production on **[Azure databases](https://azure.microsoft.com/en-us/products/azure-sql/)**.
-A problem never coming alone, I thereafter rewrote the API in order to work with **[Azure function](https://azure.microsoft.com/en-us/services/functions/)**, it works quite well but not enough.
-That's why (and with a unexpected wants to code in C#) I finally write the **API with [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/introduction-to-aspnet-core?view=aspnetcore-6.0) and the [Entity Framework](https://docs.microsoft.com/en-us/ef/core/)**.
+Nevertheless, it offered me quite a challenge.
+To begin with, I had to write the API two times...
+First, I wrote it in expressJs with Sequelize, then Tedious due to production on Azure databases.
+Since a problem never comes alone, I rewrote the API to work with Azure function.
+It works pretty well but not enough.
+That's why (and with an unexpected wants to code in C#) I finally wrote the API with ASP.NET Core and the Entity Framework.

-Eventually, the front was really simple.
-An implementation in [ReactJs](https://fr.reactjs.org/) (boosted by [ReactRouter](https://reactrouter.com/) and [Tailwindcss](https://tailwindcss.com/)) with some [Auth0](https://auth0.com/fr) to easly deal with [oauth2](https://oauth.net/2/) and [OIDC](https://openid.net/connect/).
+Eventually, the front was straightforward, an implementation in ReactJs (boosted by ReactRouter and Tailwindcss) with some Auth0 to quickly deal with oauth2 and OIDC.
 It isn't the most complicated design I've done, yet it still does the job.

 ## The panda is an omnivorous being
 As far I know, I never stay lock on one technology, which makes me kind of all-rounder.